-This amazing “piece” of wild nature at "the end of the world", which was formerly a cattle ranch, stretches from the Beagle Channel to Darwin's Mountain Chain, at latitude 54˚ south.
-Beech forests, vast grasslands, jagged coastlines, torrential rivers and sublime mountains make Yendegaia one of the most spectacular places on the island of Tierra del Fuego.
+A stunning piece of wild nature at the “uttermost part of the earth,” this former cattle ranch of more than 95,000 acres stretches from the Beagle Channel up into the Darwin Range at 54 degrees south.
+Southern beech forests, expansive grasslands, rugged coastline, wild rivers, and sublime mountains make Yendegaia one of the most spectacular places on the island of Tierra del Fuego.

 The property first came to the attention of the Conservation Land Trust through the intercession of Scottish forest activist Alan Watson Featherstone and Graciela Ramaciotti, an Argentine conservationist.
 In 1998 they accompanied Doug and Kris Tompkins and other wilderness advocates on a multiday camping trip to explore the area.
 All were were struck by its outstanding conservation potential and later that year Doug Tompkins founded a Chilean nonprofit to purchase the land, which was being sold by a jailed drug dealer.
 Financial support came from the Conservation Land Trust, Swiss philanthropist Ernst Beyeler, American conservationist Peter Buckley, and other donors.
 After some financial and administrative difficulties, the land was later conveyed to the Yendegaia Foundation, whose board of directors was composed principally of Pumalín Foundation staff.
 These experienced conservationists oversaw Yendegaia’s stewardship until it could be donated to the State.